hubmapconsortium/portal-ui/context/app/markdown/docs/assay/lcms.md

 |  Metabolomics| After each cleaning (front plate, transfer capillary) that happens approximately every 4 days, mass calibration in positive and negative modes is performed using calibration mixes (cat# 88323, 88324, Thermo).
 Every 3 months, a more extensive calibration protocol including electronics, ion transfer, quadrupole and orbitrap is performed.
 Each sample is spiked-in with 15 labeled internal standards that are used to check mass accuracy, retention time and peak shape.
 Before each batch, the LC-MS system is equilibrated by injecting 6 and 12 pool samples (QC) for RPLC and HILIC, respectively.
 Signal deviation over time is controlled for by injecting a pool sample every 10 injections.
 After data processing, QC samples should be clustered together as well as samples prepared and analyzed in different batches should be overlaid on a principal component analysis plot.|

 ## For Additional Help
-Please contact for general in formation in LC-MS:  [Jeffrey Spraggins](mailto:jeff.spraggins@Vanderbilt.edu) For questions about shotgun LC-MS (targeted lipidomics), contact: [Kevin Contrepois](mailto:kcontrep@stanford.edu) For questions about TMT LC-MS (proteomics), contact: [Lihua Jiang](mailto:lihuaj@stanford.edu) For questions about untargeted LC-MS/MS (untargeted proteomics), contact: [Jeffrey Spraggins](mailto:jeff.spraggins@Vanderbilt.edu)
+- For general information on LC-MS, contact:  [Jeffrey Spraggins](mailto:jeff.spraggins@Vanderbilt.edu)
+- For questions about shotgun LC-MS (targeted lipidomics), contact: [Kevin Contrepois](mailto:kcontrep@stanford.edu)
+- For questions about TMT LC-MS (proteomics), contact: [Lihua Jiang](mailto:lihuaj@stanford.edu)
+- For questions about untargeted LC-MS/MS (untargeted proteomics), contact: [Jeffrey Spraggins](mailto:jeff.spraggins@Vanderbilt.edu)
-For questions about untargeted LC-MS (untargeted metabolomics), contact: [Kevin Contrepois](mailto:kcontrep@stanford.edu)
+- For questions about untargeted LC-MS (untargeted metabolomics), contact: [Kevin Contrepois](mailto:kcontrep@stanford.edu)